[slides] Bayesian online learning in non-stationary environments

 Continual learning […] is a form of online learning in which data continuously arrive in a possibly non i.i.d way. […] There already exists an extremely general framework for continual learning: Bayesian inference. — Nguyen et al., “Variational Continual Learning” (2017)

-- In our work, we argue that the approximation to the posterior (A.1) and choice of measurement model (M.1) can be considered separately from the adaptation strategy.
+In this work, we argue that the approximation to the posterior (A.1) and choice of measurement model (M.1) can (and should) be considered separately from the adaptation strategy.

 Tackling non-stationarity in a Bayesian way: we cannot update what we don’t model.